sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/opentelemetry.md

 ### Tracing

 Basic configuration for each backend type is described below.
 Just adding a backend to the `exporters` block does not enable it.
 It must also be added to the `service` block.
-See below for a basic but complete example:
+Refer to the next snippet for a basic but complete example, which is the default configuration out-of-the-box:

 ```yaml
 receivers: